 Thus, it is not hard to see how MPA could be useful to Pacific nations wishing to defend their maritime claims.
 In fact, Australia and India have already ordered P-8A Poseidon MPA, which are based on the 737-800ERX airliner.
 Almost all MPA are based on either airliners or cargo aircraft, although size and capabilities vary widely.
 With offerings ranging from the relatively small Do 228NG MPA to the massive P-8A and many intermediaries in between, there are many choices to be made in the MPA market.

 A step down from the full-size airliner-based options are the business jet options, such as a new conversion by Saab and Bombardier.
-While possessing a smaller payload, slower transit speeds, and less range than their full-size brethren, the business jet-based solutions are cheaper than aircraft such as the P-8 and P-1.
+While possessing a smaller payload than their full-size brethren, the business jet-based solutions are cheaper than aircraft such as the P-8 and P-1.
 This is ideal for nations who still need high-end maritime patrol capabilities but are not willing to shell out the substantial sums necessary for a larger jet aircraft.
-The versatility and relatively low cost of such offerings have enticed even the pickiest of buyers, such as the US Air Force, which plans to recapitalize its Compass Call electronic warfare planes into business jet airframes.

-Tried and true are the turboprop-based aircraft, which are highly economical.
+Tried and true are the turboprop-based aircraft, which offer low operating costs and high efficiency.
 Some turboprop aircraft used for maritime patrol conversions, such as the Q400 (above), have payloads similar to or even greater than a small business jet-based aircraft.
 Such aircraft sacrifice the speed and range of a jet aircraft for the superior low-speed loiter and lower price (and operating costs) of a turboprop.
 Some of the smallest turboprops, such as the aforementioned Do-228NG MPA, have maximum speeds below 300mph and ranges below 1000 miles.
 However, they make up for this with exceptionally low airframe costs (a Do 228 airframe costs around $8,000,000 while a Q400 airframe costs around $35,000,000).

-Because of this diversity, the maritime patrol market is a great example of market forces spurring the offering of various aircraft configurations.
-As opposed to the one-size-fits-all solutions often peddled in the combat aircraft arena, where new aircraft are usually based upon the latest and greatest technology, the MPA market is truly saturated with a wide variety of aircraft at virtually every capability level.
-With tensions in the South China Seas likely to grow, as well as predicted increases in natural disasters as a result of global warming, the MPA market is likely to expand.
-Yet to be seen, however, is whether that market can support the current level of competition or if some manufacturers will be forced to exit.
+Because of this diversity, the maritime patrol industry is a great example of market forces spurring the production of various configurations to suit the diverse needs of customers.
+With tensions in the world’s seas likely to grow, an uptick in sea-based migration, and predicted increases in natural disasters as a result of global warming, the MPA market seems poised for expansion.
+Yet to be seen, however, is whether it can support the current level of competition or if some manufacturers will be forced to exit.